-Assess and describe any potential for the project to impact on groundwater-dependent animals and vegetation.
+Assess and describe any potential for the project to impact on groundwater-dependent vegetation; describe avoidance and mitigation measures.

-Describe avoidance and mitigation measures for identified impacts.

 5.5.
 Air quality

 5.5.1.
 Description of environmental values

 Describe the existing air quality that may be affected by the project in the context of environmental values as defined by the EP Act and Environmental Protection (Air) Policy 2008 (EPP (Air)).